richardm213/spotify-browser/README.md

 <img width="355" alt="Screen Shot 2022-09-17 at 5 15 36 PM" src="https://user-images.githubusercontent.com/92076990/190880486-416872d4-ec12-4ff2-b1ae-0d45d2fc971a.png">

 Now your Spotify app is ready to go.
-Once you clone the repository, you are going to need to create two files called client_secret.json and tokens.json.
+Once you clone the repository, you are going to need to create two files in the webserver folder called client_secret.json and tokens.json.

 client_secret.json - add your own credentials